 In the 1930s, she helped start an organisation of shelters for single women and their children, overcoming longtime cultural resistance to the idea.
 She was a determined and effective fighter for improvements to the lives of the disadvantaged and the elderly, motivated by her values of fairness and equality.

 In 2016, October 1 was declared a recommended flag-raising day in Miina Sillanpää’s honour.
+In 2023, it became a full-fledged flag-raising day.

 By ThisisFINLAND staff, source: Miina Sillanpää Society